Daily Photo – Scrap Heap

 This old kitchen was the site of an incident that ended with an Indian cook pouring boiling water on an Egyptian cook.
 We used all our burn bandages on the Egyptian and he was in terrible pain.
 We got a medevac flight in from Benghazi early the following day and he went off to hospital.

-The Indian stayed on for a few days until we were able to guide a police patrol in and they took statements and took him away.
+The Indian stayed on camp for a few days until we were able to guide a patrol in and they took statements and took him away.
 I think he got some jail time and was expelled from the country.

 Ghadafi was cracking down on Indian guest workers at the time and after this incident it became very hard for us to secure Indian labor again.
-Our Mr. Fixit at the time was a Ghadafi loyalist who wasn't going to make .
+Our Mr. Fixit at the time was a Ghadafi loyalist who wasn't going to make waves.

 Several months later the Egyptian rejoined us at a different location and resumed his cooking role but he was scarred for life from that night.